 King James II's daughter, Mary, married the Dutch stadtholder William III of Orange, the great-grandson of William the Silent.

-When it appeared King James II might make England Catholic again, Protestants asked the William of Orange and his wife Mary to leave Holland and take over England in 1688.
+When it appeared King James II might make England Catholic again, Protestants asked William of Orange and his wife Mary to leave Holland and take over England in 1688.

 This was called The Glorious Revolution.